Merck Manual

 Lynch syndrome (hereditary nonpolyposis colorectal carcinoma [HNPCC])

-Lynch syndrome comes from an inherited gene mutation that causes colorectal cancer in 70 to 80% of the people with that mutation.
-People with Lynch syndrome often develop colorectal cancer before age 50.
-They are also at increased risk of other types of cancer, particularly endometrial cancer and ovarian cancer, but also stomach cancer and cancer of the small intestine, bile ducts, kidneys, and ureters.
+Lynch syndrome comes from an inherited gene mutation.
+People with Lynch syndrome have a 70 to 80% lifetime risk of developing colorectal cancer, often before age 50.
+They are also at increased risk of other types of cancer, particularly endometrial cancer and ovarian cancer, but also stomach cancer and cancer of the small intestine, brain, pancreas, gallbladder, bile ducts, and urinary tract.

 MUTYH polyposis syndrome